BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Natural history of infection

 Upon infection, an individual enters a disease progression cascade where the outcome and rates of progression depend on the age of the infected person.
-The disease state transitions are shown in the Figure below and the model parameters are in the table **Disease Dynamics Parameters**.
+The disease state transitions are shown in the Figure below and the model parameters are in Table [Disease dynamics parameters](./parameters/disease_dynamics_parameters.md).

 <p><img src="diagram_line.png" title="Disease Dynamics" height="600"></p>